 There is no significant trend in the global mean tropospheric concentration of hydroxyl (OH) radical – the main sink for many SLCFs, including methane (CH4) – from 1850 up to around 1980 (low confidence) but OH has remained stable or exhibited a positive trend since the 1980s (medium confidence).
 Global OH cannot be measured directly and is inferred from Earth system and climate chemistry models (ESMs, CCMs) constrained by emissions and from observationally constrained inversion methods.
 There is conflicting information from these methods for the 1980–2014 period.
-ESMs and CCMs concur on a positive trend since 1980 (about a 9% increase over 1980–2014) and there is medium confidence that this trend is mainly driven by increases in global anthropogenic nitrogen oxide (NOx) emissions and decreases in anthropogenic CO emissions.
+ESMs and CCMs concur on a positive trend since 1980 (about a 9% increase over 1980–2014) and there is medium confidence that this trend is mainly driven by increases in global anthropogenic (human-made) nitrogen oxide (NOx) emissions and decreases in anthropogenic CO emissions.
 The observation-constrained methods suggest either positive trends or the absence of trends based on limited evidence and medium agreement.
 Future changes in global OH, in response to SLCF emissions and climate change, will depend on the interplay between multiple offsetting drivers of OH. {6.3.6 and Cross-Chapter Box 5.1}

-Effect of SLCFs on Climate and Biogeochemical Cycles
+Effect of Short-lived Climate Forcers (SLCFs) on Climate and Biogeochemical Cycles

-Over the historical period, changes in aerosols and their ERF have primarily contributed to a surface cooling, partly masking the greenhouse gas driven warming (high confidence).
+Over the historical period, changes in aerosols and their effective radiative forcing (ERF) have primarily contributed to a surface cooling, partly masking the greenhouse gas-driven warming (high confidence).
 Radiative forcings induced by aerosol changes lead to both local and remote temperature responses (high confidence).
-The temperature response preserves the South-North gradient of the aerosol ERF – hemispherical asymmetry- but is more uniform with latitude and is strongly amplified towards the Arctic (medium confidence). {6.4.1, 6.4.3}
+The temperature response preserves the south to north gradient of the aerosol ERF – hemispherical asymmetry – but is more uniform with latitude and is strongly amplified towards the Arctic (medium confidence). {6.4.1, 6.4.3}

-Since the mid-1970s, trends in aerosols and their precursor emissions have led to a shift from an increase to a decrease of the magnitude of the negative globally-averaged net aerosol ERF (high confidence).
+Since the mid-1970s, trends in aerosols and their precursor emissions have led to a shift from an increase to a decrease of the magnitude of the negative globally averaged net aerosol ERF (high confidence).
 However, the timing of this shift varies by continental-scale region and has not occured for some finer regional scales.
-The spatial and temporal distribution of the net aerosol ERF from 1850 to 2014 is highly heterogeneous, with stronger magnitudes in the Northern Hemisphere (high confidence). {6.4.1}
+The spatial and temporal distribution of the net aerosol ERF from 1850–2014 is highly heterogeneous, with stronger magnitudes in the Northern Hemisphere (high confidence). {6.4.1}

 For forcers with short lifetimes (e.g., months) and not considering chemical adjustments, the response in surface temperature occurs strongly as soon as a sustained change in emissions is implemented, and that response continues to grow for a few years, primarily due to thermal inertia in the climate system (high confidence).
 Near its maximum, the response slows down but will then take centuries to reach equilibrium (high confidence).
 For SLCFs with longer lifetimes (e.g., a decade), a delay equivalent to their lifetimes is appended to the delay due to thermal inertia (high confidence). {6.6.1}